 Regular attendance is essential to the learning process.
 When students are absent, they miss out on valuable learning opportunities.
-Students, parents, teachers, and administrators must work together to ensure the continuity of learning time.
-Families whose students are experiencing attendance problems should stay in touch with the attendance secretaries and with counselors.
+Students, parents, teachers, and administrators must work together to ensure the

 Good attendance is critical to your student's success in school.
 When students are absent or late, they fall behind in their studies and may find it difficult to catch up with their peers.
 Ensuring that students arrive on time, ready for class is one of the most important roles that families play.
 Regular attendance teaches students valuable lessons about responsibility-a character trait they will need when they enter the world of work.